Search the Health Library

-Training requirements for the ABIM subspecialty board in Infectious Diseases include 2 years in an approved program with one year devoted to clinical care and 24 months of a continuity outpatient clinic.
+Training requirements for the American Board of Internal Medicine (ABIM) subspecialty board in Infectious Diseases include 2 years in an approved program with one year devoted to clinical care and 24 months of a continuity outpatient clinic.
 The Hopkins Fellowship Program is designed to satisfy current requirements with training in clinical or bench research.

 Year I - Clinical

-- The AIDS Service: Our division runs the Johns Hopkins AIDS Care Program which includes a large outpatient HIV/AIDS clinic (approximately 3100 patients) and a 20 bed HIV/AIDS ward.
-The fellow assigned to this rotation serves as a senior medical resource for four medical residents and 2 sub-interns (some months) assigned to the service.
-This service has been identified as one of the most popular rotations in the Department of Medicine by residents and the most popular rotation by ID fellows.
+- The AIDS Service: Our division runs the Johns Hopkins AIDS Care Program, which includes a large outpatient HIV/AIDS clinic (approximately 3100 patients) and a 20-bed HIV/AIDS ward.
+First year fellows spend 2-6 weeks on the inpatient ward.
+While assigned to this rotation they serve in a supervisory and teaching role for four medical residents.
+This service has repeatedly been identified as one of the most popular rotations in the Department of Medicine by residents.

-- Microbiology Rotation: Each fellow spends 2-4 weeks in the microbiology lab.
-The fellow rounds with the director of the lab who is also ID trained and participates in the workup of specimens.
+- Microbiology Rotation: Each fellow spends 2 weeks in our on-site microbiology lab.
+The fellow rounds with the director of the lab (who is also ID trained), rotates through each of the core areas of the lab, and participates in the workup of specimens.

-- ID Continuity Clinic: First year fellows participate in 12 months of ID clinic either at Greenspring Station with Dr. Paul Auwaerter or at Bayview Medical Center with Dr. Jonathan Zenilman.
+General ID Continuity Clinic: First year fellows participate in 12 months of general ID continuity clinic either at Greenspring Station or Bayview Medical Center.

 Years II & III - Research